Somewhere along the way, the internet convinced people you need to spend $150 on a pocket knife.

 Spending less doesn't mean settling for worse performance — it just means you have to put in slightly more effort on the maintenance side.

-**Keep it oiled.** Budget knives often have tighter pivots that loosen up with use.
-A single drop of oil on the pivot and worked open and closed a few dozen times will dramatically improve the action.
+Keep it oiled.
+Budget knives often have tighter pivots that loosen up with use.
+A single drop of oil on the pivot, worked open and closed a few dozen times, will dramatically improve the action.

-**Learn to sharpen it yourself.** A $15 pull-through sharpener will keep any of these knives performing well.
-Don't send an $8Cr13MoV blade to a professional sharpener — just touch it up yourself when it feels dull.
+Learn to sharpen it yourself.
+A $15 pull-through sharpener will keep any of these knives performing well.
+Don't send a budget blade to a professional sharpener — just touch it up yourself when it feels dull.

 Clean it out.
 Pocket lint is the enemy of a smooth knife.
 Every week or two, open the knife up and flick out whatever's settled into the pivot.
 Your action will stay smooth much longer.